-The technologies developed by the NeuroDelta group have been widely used in the discovery of novel peptides that have been developed as potential drugs.
+in silico identification of protein-protein interactions for subsequent development as models for drug and diagnostic discovery underpins the activities of NeuroDelta Ltd. The in silico identification techniques also aided in the design of specific peptide aptamers that recognised the specific molecular targets being studied.
+The technologies developed by Dr Milton and NeuroDelta Ltd have been widely used in the discovery of novel peptides that have been developed as potential drugs.
 The kissorphin KiSS-1 metastasis suppressor protein derived peptides were identified as amyloid binding and the work covered in a UK patent for the use of kissorphin peptides in the treatment of Alzheimer's disease, Creutzfeldt Jakob disease and Diabetes Mellitus, that was granted to the University of Roehampton [GB2493313 Patent].
 Compounds commercially developed from these techniques include the kissorphin peptides, which inhibit amyloid-ß, amylin and prion protein fragment induced neurotoxicity in vitro, plus the R9 peptide, which inhibits catalase interactions with amyloid-ß fibrils.

 Neurodelta Ltd Contact Information: